-It also shows "Training Effect" information, which measures the impact of the activity we have performed on our aerobic condition.
+It also displays "Training Effect" information, which measures the impact of the activity we have performed on our aerobic fitness.

 This value depends on your personal profile, the exercise performed and the heart rate during the exercise.
 Again, it requires some learning time to understand you better as an athlete and to be able to give you more appropriate values.
 Garmin provides a table so that you can compare the result obtained and know how you have trained.

 In the Fenix 2 you have several options when it comes to training and setting your goals.
 We are talking about interval training with automatic alerts, because obviously you can always do a manual workout where you set your lap times manually and look for the goal as you wish.

 Firstly, you can create a session directly from the clock by pressing the start button and scrolling to training sessions.

 Here you will have the previously synchronized sessions, the training according to calendar that you can create or an interval session that you can modify directly from the clock

 This last option is not intended for you to create a series of workouts and save them.
 It's more like a quick menu where you can configure an activity, so when you enter the menu you'll be editing the last workout you created from here.

 From this menu the creation is very simple.
 First you enter the work interval, then the rest time and the number of times you are going to punish yourself with these intervals (the number of repetitions).
 These values can be in distance, time or "open", where you will be marking the laps freely, usually at the moment just before throwing the liver out of the mouth.
 Finally podhen set warm-up and cool-down times.